ZMBT Expressions¶

 High-order keywords and structural transforms¶

-Several keywords produce high-order expressions that are useful for creating a more complex matchers or generators.
+Several keywords produce higher-order expressions that are useful for creating a more complex matchers or generators.

-The most powerful in this group are Compose
+The most powerful in this group are Pipe

 and Fork